Bonus Chapters

 Matthew was certain he had misheard.
 "Yes?"

 It was asking him to give up his livelihood.
-To walk away from the work that had defined him since he was fifteen years old.
+To walk away from the work that had defined him since he was fifteen.
 To find another way to survive in a world that did not offer many options to men like him.

 "I can do that."